ghowa/generic-topic-modeling/README.md

-## Russian Authors on the Internet
+## Generic Topic Modeling

-Data and scripts for the following monograph:
+Data and scripts for topic modeling projects using Gensim.
+Derived from the Russian Blog Project.

-Howanitz, Gernot.
-2020. *Leben Weben.
-(Auto-)Biographische Praktiken russischer Autorinnen und Autoren im Internet*.
-Bielefeld: transcript. (= PhD thesis, U of Passau 2017).
-[Available in Open Access](https://www.transcript-verlag.de/media/pdf/43/90/40/oa9783839451328.pdf)

 Uses Python 3.9 and Jupyter notebooks for visualisation.